Software Alternatives, Accelerators & Startups

 • Devin, the First AI Software Engineer

 Good question.
 I expect that we're moving into a phase of AIs talking to AIs, and initially it'll be wasteful (because it'll be mostly English), but eventually, they'll derive their own language and seamlessly upgrade protocols when they determine they're talking to an AI.
 No clue how that will come about or what that language will look like, but honestly, it's kind of exciting.
-Really interesting to think about... - Source: Hacker News / about 1 year ago
+Really interesting to think about... - Source: Hacker News / over 1 year ago

 • IFTTT is killing its pay-what-you-want Legacy Pro plan